+Capital funds

-Capital funds Capital expenditures related to growth for public safety are funded through the Fire development in Castle Rock.
-Expenses in Fire Capital are on track with the 2023 year to date budget.
-Expenses in the Police Capital Fund are 89 percent under the 2023 year to date budget.
+Capital expenditures related to growth for public safety are funded through the Fire Capital and Police Capital Funds using impact fee revenue received from new development in Castle Rock.
+Expenses in Fire Capital are 19 percent under the 2023 year to date budget.
+Expenses in the Police Capital Fund are 60 percent under the 2023 year to date budget.
 This is primarily due to the timing of the Police Headquarters remodel project.